-- Syndromic craniosynostosis.
-Patients with this condition have craniosynostosis and associated anomalies involving the face and extremities, which can also affect the shape and placement of the eyes and development of the upper and lower jaw.
-Some of the associated syndromes are:
+- Syndromic craniosynostosis: Children with this condition have skull fusion and face and limb deformities.
+This condition also affects the shape and placement of the eyes and development of the jaw.
+This can lead to the following:

 - Crouzon syndrome.
-Children with Crouzon syndrome may have craniosynostosis, midface hypoplasia and mild exophthalmos.
+Children with Crouzon syndrome may have skull fusion, underdeveloped facial features and mild bulging eyes.

 - Pfeiffer syndrome.
-Children with Pfeiffer syndrome may also have crowded teeth along with thumbs and toes that appear broadened and an abnormally shaped forehead or nose.
+Children with Pfeiffer syndrome may have crowded teeth, broad thumbs and toes, and an unusual forehead or nose shape.

 - Saethre-Chotzen syndrome.
-In addition to affecting the position of the eyes, Saethre-Chotzen syndrome may also affect the position of the nose.
-Children with this condition may also have low hairlines and short or fused fingers.
+In addition to affecting the position of the eyes, Saethre-Chotzen syndrome can affect the position of the nose.
+Children with this condition can also have low hairlines and short or fused fingers.

 Treatments